thradams/build/readme.md

 ## More details about maketest tool

-With -DTEST option the tool [tools\maketest.c](tools\maketest.c) is built in advance.
+With -DTEST option the tool [tools/maketest.c](tools/maketest.c) is built in advance.
 Then it runs searching for

 ```cpp
 #ifdef TEST